 The Department of Primary Industries and Regional Development estimates that farmers in Western Australia apply around $400 million per year of phosphorus in excess of the amounts required for desired productivity.
 Getting fertiliser management right on farms will benefit both farmer’s productivity and water quality in our estuaries.

-The Sustainable Agriculture strategy will work with farmers to optimise fertiliser use by providing incentives for soil testing, nutrient mapping and agronomic advice for over 400 properties.
-These programs will support farmers to make informed fertiliser decisions so fertilisers and profits stay on the farm.
+The Sustainable Agriculture strategy works with farmers to optimise fertiliser use by providing incentives for soil testing, nutrient mapping and agronomic advice for over 400 properties.
+These programs support farmers to make informed fertiliser decisions so fertilisers and profits stay on the farm.
 Find out more about the fertiliser management program.